jbakse/site_builder/docs/music/index.md

 : Modulate the frequency of one oscillator with another, vibrato

 AM Synthesis
-: Modulate the amplitude of one oscillator with another
+: Modulate the amplitude of one oscillator using another

 Wavetable Synthesis
 : Combine data-defined waveforms